1itachi/plageWatch/README.md

 ```

 ### Steps to use the PlagWatch application

-5] Navigate to `plage-watch` folder and from command prompt or terminal run command:
-#### `npm install.`
-It will install the dependencies on local system mentioned in package.json file present inside plage-watch.
 1. Open Browser (Google Chrome, Safari, etc) and enter the URL `http://localhost:3000/home` on the browser.
   * Note:- It will take some time to open for the first time on browser.